lucamilanesio/scala-test/README.md

 Example:

+    CheckoutSpec:
     A checkout
     - should scan apples
       + When scanning an apple
       + Then should return an item
     - should scan oranges
       + When scanning an orange
       + Then should return an item